Azure/reliable-web-app-pattern-dotnet/known-issues.md

 # Known issues
 This content is still in the early stages, so you may run into some issues.
 Here are the significant known issues that exist in the current version.

-1. Shared Access Signatures for Azure Storage
-1. Data consistency for multi-regional deployments
-1. Challenges that could surface when trying the code

-# Shared Access Signatures for Azure Storage
+## Shared Access Signatures for Azure Storage

 This sample uses a connection string with a secret to connect directly to Azure storage.
 This serves to demonstrate how to apply the [Valet Key Pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/valet-key) but is not the best fit for this scenario.
 In Relecloud's scenario, the [shared